 First, What is Training Operations Management?

 Customer training is a highly logistical function within an organization.
 The role of Training Operations is to oversee day-to-day responsibilities for the department, including scheduling and booking resources, managing student registrations, reconciling reports with finance, coordinating curriculum development, and other special projects as required.
 In some organizations, the Training Operations Manager is also responsible for data and technical systems, including administering the Learning Management System (LMS).
 He/she also manages software integrations and automatic information flow between training and other business units.

-What are Job Requirements for Trading Operations?
+What are Job Requirements for Traning Operations?

 Job requirements for a Training Operations Manager include:

 - Monitor and evaluate training programs, processes and workflows for quality and effectiveness; make recommendations for improvement.

 - Manage instructor schedules, coordinate class starts at multiple locations, and manage training equipment and materials including interaction with vendors.